Borel Complexity and the Schr\"oder-Bernstein Property

 \section{Independence Lemmas}

-This is a technical section, in which we prove some needed facts for Theorem~\ref{FatModelsExist1}.
-The idea there is that given some transitive $V \models ZFC^-$ with $\alpha, \lambda \in V$, we wish to construct some $A \in \mathcal{P}^\alpha(\lambda)$, such that $A$ lies in a forcing extension of $V$; roughly speaking, this means that $A$ does not code anything terrible about $V$, e.g. a bijection between two distinct cardinals of $V$.
+This is a second technical section, in which we prove some needed facts for Theorem~\ref{FatModelsExist1}.
+The idea there is that given some transitive $V \models ZFC^-$ with $\alpha, \lambda \in V$, we wish to construct some large $A \in \mathcal{P}^\alpha(\lambda)$, such that $A$ lies in a forcing extension of $V$; roughly speaking, this means that $A$ does not code anything terrible about $V$, e.g. a bijection between $V$ and $\omega$.

-It turns out that the case $\alpha = 1$ is straightforward.
-In this section, we give a framework for dealing with $\alpha > 1$.
-Namely, we will take as basic a set of urelements $X$, and show how to generically build a set on top of it.
-The only structure we will put on $X$ is a topology (in practice, $X$ will be a subset of $\mathcal{P}(\lambda)$, and so inherits the $<\lambda$-support product topology).

 The following definition and theorem form the combinatorial underpinnings of our approach.